 \subsection*{Machine learning modeling and mapping}

-For all analyses, we used separate training and testing data sets.
-The training data set was used to develop the models; the testing data set was used only to evaluate accuracy.
-We use the metrics root-mean-squared error (RMSE) and R2 to report accuracy.
-With this setup, the results of 10-fold cross-validation (with no resampling) from training are used as validation metrics, while the results of the final model applied to the testing set are a measure of how well the model will perform on new data.
+Within the training dataset, we first created separate training and testing data sets.
+With this setup, the results of 10-fold cross-validation (with no resampling) from training are used as validation metrics, while the results of each model applied to the testing set are a measure of how well the model will perform on new data.
 The reason for using a completely held-out testing set is that this data was not used to inform the choice of the model, and therefore represents new data (in our prediction set) better than data that was used to develop the model.

 Using 10-fold cross-validation (with no resampling) for this kind of land-use regression is standard practice, as shown in Di et al. (2019) [1].
-However, for our purposes, randomly selecting data points for each of the cross-validation folds violates the assumption of independence between folds because we have repeated observations (on different days) from the same locations (PM2.5 sensor locations) in our dataset.
+Randomly selecting data points for each of the cross-validation folds, however, violates the assumption of independence between folds because of repeated observations (on different days) from the same locations (PM2.5 sensor locations).
 Thus, spatial block cross-validation is a more appropriate tool for evaluating the accuracy of our model when predicting PM2.5 at new locations [2].
-Instead of randomly selecting data points for our testing and training sets, we randomly select locations (latitude-longitude pairs) in our data set and allocate all observations from a location to the same fold.
-Specifically: we first select 10% of the locations for the held-out test set, then use the remaining data in 10-fold cross-validation for training the model.
+Instead of randomly selecting data points for our testing and training sets, we randomly selected 10% of the monitoring locations for the held-out test set monitoring and used the remaining monitoring locations in the testing set, also ensuring that all observations from each monitoring location were in the same fold.
 We refer to the model and results generated using this procedure as the spatial-folds model and results.
-For comparison, we ran a sensitivity analysis using random (non-spatial) folds.
-We refer to the associated model and results as the random-folds model and results.
-For comparison, we also calculate the “spatial R2” and “temporal R2” metrics used by Di et al. (2019).
+For comparison to previous studies that used random observations in their folds rather than clustering spatially, we ran a sensitivity analysis using random (non-spatial) folds, referring to these as the random-folds model and results.

+We use the metrics root-mean-squared error (RMSE) and R2 to report accuracy, for both the 10-fold cross-validation and for the left-out testing data set.Also for comparison to other studies, we calculated the “spatial R2” and “temporal R2” metrics used by Di et al. (2019).
 Spatial R2 is calculated by regressing the annual mean PM2.5 at location i against the annual mean predicted PM2.5 at location i.
 Temporal R2 is calculated by regressing the difference between the actual PM2.5 at location i and the annual mean PM2.5 at location i against the difference between the predicted PM2.5 at location i and the annual mean predicted PM2.5 at location i.

 To model PM2.5 exposures across the western US, we employed ensemble machine learning.
-Specifically, we used a generalized linear model (GLM) to combine the results from a random forest model and a gradient boosting model.
+Specifically, we used a generalized linear model (GLM) to combine (“ensemble”) the results from a random forest model and a gradient boosting model.
 All analyses were run using R version 3.5.2, and all machine learning models utilized the R packages caret [3] and caret ensemble [4].

-Preliminary analysis on random subsets of the data (exploring many different types of algorithms compatible with the caret package) suggested that a random forest implementation called ranger and a gradient boosting implementation called xgbTree (extreme gradient boosting tree) performed the best.
+Preliminary analysis on random subsets of the data (exploring many different types of algorithms compatible with the caret package) suggested that a random forest implementation called ranger and a gradient boosting implementation called xgbTree (extreme gradient boosting tree), both available within the caret package, performed the best.
 This aligns with the findings of Xu et al. (2018), who found that tree-based models (using random forest, gradient boosting, and cubist algorithms) performed the best in this kind of land-use regression [5].
-Then, we used the same random subsets of the data to tune hyperparameters for the ranger and xgbTree algorithms via a grid-search (see code in Supplementary Materials).
+Then, we used the same random subsets of the data to tune hyperparameters for each algorithm via a grid-search (see code in Supplementary Materials).